Embark on a Global, Personalized Educational Experience

 WVPU’s Common Core Module (CCM) satisfies all the requirements of the Global Citizenship Program.
 To meet those requirements, students must pass 10 courses (60 ECTS), which include:

-• Five Skill Areas (Critical Thinking, Ethical Reasoning, Intercultural Competence, Oral Communication and Written Communication); and
+• Five Skill Areas (Critical Thinking, Ethical Reasoning, Intercultural Competence, Oral Communication and Written Communication)

 • A Keystone Seminar taken on completion of the other requirements.